 The compensation elements thus take into account short-term and long-term aspects of sustainable company performance and development.
 Comet believes that its remuneration architecture creates an effective link between compensation and performance that generates lasting value for shareholders.

-The compensation of the Executive Committee is specified in Boardapproved regulations.
+The compensation of the Executive Committee is specified in Board-approved regulations.
 The CEO recommends the amounts of fixed compensation for the other Executive Committee members to the NCC.
 The NCC then prepares a specific proposal for the amounts of the individual fixed compensation of the CEO and each of the other Executive Committee members, for approval by the full Board of Directors.
 The NCC also bases its proposals on general experience and on levels of compensation at peer companies; the underlying benchmarking data is purchased from third party market data providers.
 The full Board of Directors periodically reviews, sets and approves the compensation levels, based on the proposal of the NCC.
-The latest full review of the compensation system of the Executive Committee was performed in fiscal year 2023 based on data from Korn Ferry, Willis Towers Watson and PricewaterhouseCoopers.